Harish-2502/CCC-Team-72/installation/README.md

 - Helm 3.6.x ([Installation instructions](https://helm.sh/docs/intro/install/)).
 - MRC project with enough resources to create a Kubernetes cluster.
 - Connect to [Campus network](https://studentit.unimelb.edu.au/wifi-vpn#uniwireless) if on-campus or [UniMelb Student VPN](https://studentit.unimelb.edu.au/wifi-vpn#vpn) if off-campus

+Open a shell and move to the directory of the repository that contains this README file.

 ## Client Configuration